smoudjs/playable-scripts/README.md

   open: false, // Whether to open browser automatically
   protocol: 'none', // Ad protocol to use (none, mraid, or dapi)
   network: 'preview', // Target Ad network
+  zip: false, // Should the build be zipped?
+Works only for Ad networks which allows both .zip and .html
   filename: '{app}_{name}_{version}_{date}_{language}_{network}', // Template for output filename
   app: 'AppName', // Application name used in build filename and BUILD_APP define
   name: 'ConceptName', // Concept name used in build filename and BUILD_NAME define